 4. TOXIC SURCHARGE is only applicable for a source that emits one or more TACs at a rate that exceeds a chronic trigger level listed in Table 2-5-1: the permit to operate fee shall be raised by ten percent.
-This fee shall not be assessed for TACs not listed in Table 2-5-1.List of special classifications requiring graduated fees is shown in Schedules G-1, G-2, G-3, and G-4.
+This fee shall not be assessed for TACs not listed in Table 2-5-1.
+G-3.
+FEES FOR SCHEDULE G-3, For each source in a G-3 classification, fees are: